ocrmypdf/OCRmyPDF/docs/installation.rst

 -------------------------------------------------

 Ubuntu 18.04 includes ocrmypdf 6.1.2.
-To install a more recent version, first install the system version to get all the dependencies:
+To install a more recent version, first install the system version to get most of the dependencies:

 .. code-block:: bash